Quantum counterfactuality with identical particles: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Interaction-free measurement (IFM) is a counterintuitive feature of quantum interference in which the blocking action by an object is indicated by a measurement outcome elsewhere.
-Here we have proposed a twist to this situation in which the partial waves in the two interferometric arms belong to two distinct but indistinguishable photons.
-The IFM in this case is such that the detection pattern pertaining to one photon is able to indicate the presence of an obstacle in the path of another, indistinguishable photon-- a case of IFM mediated by a proxy.
-As the IFM wouldn't be possible if the interfering particles were distinguishable, this effect corresponds to what may be called \textit{counterfactual indistinguishability}.
+We now briefly summarize the novelty of the work, its potential experimental realization and further ramifications.

-Although this interference effect involves two photons, it does not constitute a two-photon interference, such as occurs in the Hong-Ou-Mandel effect.
-Instead, paradoxically, it constitutes a single-photon interference effect in that it can be fully described employing only the first-quantization formalism.
-The aspect of indistinguishability highlighted here is not the exchange symmetry between two or more identical particles, but rather a kind of photonic non-individuality of the particles belonging to a given mode.
-Finally, we point out that counterfactual indistinguishability is not limited to the case of re-interference of only two pulses, but can be extended to multiple pulses as well.
+\paragraph{Counterfactuality without self-interference.} At the heart of interaction-free measurement (IFM), as originally introduced, is quantum self-interference and, specifically, its modification under the blocking of an interfering path.
+The present work proposes a fundamental alteration to this theme, by implementing IFM with the interference between two distinct but identical particles.
+Thereby we ascertain the presence of an obstacle in the path of a particle in an interaction-free manner, by means of a detection on another particle, located elsewhere.
+To distinguish this kind of IFM from the conventional IFM based on self-interference, we describe it as an IFM-by-proxy.

-The experimental setup of Fig. \ref{fig:ifm2} to realize counterfactual quantum indistinguishability is well within the scope of current technology.
-In particular, it can be built employing the same setup that implements differential-phase-shift (DPS) cryptography, barring the retractable obstacle.
-We outline a few details of a potential experiment to realize it.
+In IFM-by-proxy, although two (or more) photons interfere, the result is a single-photon interference effect and can be fully described as a first-order coherence employing only the first-quantization formalism.
+It does not constitute a two-photon interference, such as occurs in the Hong-Ou-Mandel effect.
+The aspect of indistinguishability called into play here does not correspond to the exchange symmetry between two or more identical particles, but rather a kind of photonic non-individuality of the particles belonging to a field mode.